West Coast Railways: Jacobite

+The 2026 Jacobite services were delayed with the start in April not taking place due to the ongoing coaches situation.
+West Coast's position remained that it wouldn't run 2026 trains with air-con stock.
+However by June 2026 the ORR still hadn't made its decision on WCR's latest exemption request with revisions & due to the need to protect the use it or loose it rights for the paths, the 2026 Jacobite season started on 2 June using MK2's with pressure vents to permit the use without a diesel on the rear to power electrics.
+In an interview by Trackside with David Smith he stated.
+"There's no guarantee we'll continue, we're taking it day by day".

 Scarborough Spa Express

 In July 2002, WCR began to operate the steam-hauled Scarborough Spa Express operated from to three times a week between July and September.
 After a steam ban on the eastern region in 2014 which resulted in the season being axed a restricted season ran for 2015 over three days in October.
 This was once again put into place for three days in October 2016; the tour was also renamed The Scarborough Flyer for the 2016 season.

 The tour originally ran from York to Scarborough travelling via and with steam haulage throughout.
 From 2016 the tour ran once a week from to Scarborough traveling via and with steam haulage only between York and Scarborough.
 From 2023 the tour now follows the same routing from 2016 but now runs with steam haulage throughout.

-Cambrian

-In 2007, West Coast Railways took over operation of the Cambrian Coast Express running over the Cambrian Line from to and and renamed it The Cambrian.
-The service ran from the last week of July until the end of August between 2007 and 2010.
-Before the 2011 season, WCR issued a statement stating that due to Network Rail's implementation of the new European Train Control System (ETCS) signalling on the Cambrian Coast, which necessitated new in-cab signalling equipment, the seasonal steam services had to cease running because there isn't yet a system available for fitment in steam locomotives.